Visualizing the Beyond

 These are independent reviews of the products mentioned, but TIME receives a commission when purchases are made through affiliate links at no additional cost to the purchaser.

-Until recently, only about two million galaxies had ever been imaged.
-But in April, the documented galactic census exploded to six million, thanks to the biggest-ever 3D map of the universe, produced by the Dark Energy Spectroscopic Instrument (DESI), an observatory in Kitt Peak, Ariz., funded by the U.S. Dept. of Energy.
+Until recently, we only knew the distances to about two million galaxies.
+But in April, the documented galactic census exploded to six million, thanks to the biggest-ever 3D map of the universe, produced by the Dark Energy Spectroscopic Instrument (DESI), an experiment based in Kitt Peak, Ariz., funded by the U.S. Dept. of Energy.
 The DESI map offers clues to the behavior of dark energy, an invisible force believed to be causing the expansion of the universe.
-Before the DESI map, the accepted model held that expansion had been steady over the past 11 billion years; now scientists believe it has waxed and waned.
+Before the DESI map, the accepted model held that expansion had been speeding up over the past 11 billion years; now scientists believe it has waxed and waned.
 “The [map’s] third dimension takes us back in time,” says DESI Director Michael Levi.
 It also points to a long-off future in which the universe may contract and collapse.

 More Must-Reads from TIME